NationalSecurityAgency/ghidra/DevGuide.md

 Some features of Ghidra require the curation of rather extensive databases.
 These include the Data Type Archives and Function ID Databases, both of which require collecting header files and libraries for the relevant SDKs and platforms.
 Much of this work is done by hand.
-The archives included in our official builds can be found in the [ghidra-data] repository.
+The archives included in our official builds can be found in the __[ghidra-data]__ repository.

 ### Building Data Type Archives

 This task is often done manually from the Ghidra GUI, and the archives included in our official build require a fair bit of fine tuning.
-From a CodeBrowser window, select File -> Parse C Source.
+From a CodeBrowser window, select __File -> Parse C Source__.
 From here you can create and configure parsing profiles, which lists headers and pre-processor options.
-Then, click "Parse to File" to create the Data Type Archive.
+Then, click _Parse to File_ to create the Data Type Archive.
-The result can be added to an installation or source tree by copying it to `Ghidra/Features/Base/data/typeinfo`.
+The result can be added to an installation or source tree by copying it to `~/git/ghidra/Ghidra/Features/Base/data/typeinfo`.

 ### Building FID Databases